elB4RTO/craplog-CLI/craplog/README.txt

    - Print less informations, with performances but without using colors.
-     Use the default access and error logs files, but do not updatie globals.
+     Use the default acces s and error logs files, but do not updatie globals.
      Make a backup copy of the original files used and delete them when done.

        craplog -l -p --no-colors -e -gA -b -dO